KimberlyPhan/Dragonfly/README.md

 #### Build on Windows
 * Run `Config.bat` before the first time you run Rocket to download pre-compiled OpenCV and TensorFlow binaries as well as Darknet YOLO weights files.
 It may take few minutes depending on your network status.
 Proceed only when all downloads finish.
 YOLOv3 and Tiny YOLOv3 are already included in Rocket.
 You can plug-in other [YOLO models](https://pjreddie.com/darknet/yolo/) as you wish.
 * Launch `VAP.sln` in `src\VAP\` from Visual Studio.
-* Set pipeline config `PplConfig` in VideoPipelineCore - App.config.
-We have pre-compiled six configurations in the code.
-Pipeline descriptions are also included in :memo:[Rocket-features-and-pipelines.pdf](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf).
+* Original Pipeline descriptions are also included in :memo:[Rocket-features-and-pipelines.pdf](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf).
+Have been changed to Yolo, storage and MongoDB.
-	* 0: Line-based counting
-    * 1: Darknet Yolo v3 on every frame ([slide #7](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf#page=7))
-    * 2: TensorFlow FastRCNN on every frame ([slide #8](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf#page=8))
-    * 3: Background subtraction-based (BGS) early filtering -> Darknet Tiny Yolo -> Darknet Yolo v3 ([slide #9](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf#page=9))
-    * 4: BGS early filtering -> Darknet Tiny Yolo -> Database (ArangoDB and blob storage on Azure) ([slide #10](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf#page=10))
-    * 5: BGS early filtering -> TensorFlow Fast R-CNN -> Azure Machine Learning (cloud) ([slide #11](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf#page=11))

-* (Optional) Set up your own database and Azure Machine Learning service if `PplConfig` is set to 4 or 5.
+* Set up your own storage and database and change the connection strings MongoDBConnectionString and StorageConnectionString.
 	* **Azure Database**:
 		* Deploy SQL database like [MySQL](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal) or NoSQL database such as [ArangoDB](https://azuremarketplace.microsoft.com/en/marketplace/apps/arangodb.arangodb?tab=Overview) on Azure by creating a VM.
 		* Supply database settings (e.g., server name, user name, credentials etc.) to Rocket in `App.Config`.